 Each shim moves the hingepin 1/16″ and that means that Hinge Shims are ideal for places where a thin shim is needed.
 Cabinet installation, hardwood floor repair, a subfloor adjustment, hobbies & crafts are just a few of the tasks that call for a thinner shim.

 Hinge Shims are available in three sizes: 3.5″, 4″ and 4.5″.
 Most residential interior door applications call for 3.5″ hinge shims, while the larger hinge shims are designed for larger interior & exterior, steel doors and frames.
-In the past, if a steel door needed a minor adjustment, a hammer was used to whack or bend the door hinge.
-Hinge Shim by EZ-Shim offers a much cleaner and more effective solution to this problem.
+In the past, if a steel door needed a minor adjustment, a specialized tool was used to bend the hinge.
+Hinge Shim by EZ-Shim offers a much faster and more elegant solution to this problem.

 See our How-To installation of a door gap adjustment using Hinge Shims below.

 A common problem is a door which is not straight in the jamb resulting in binding, sticking, rubbing, etc. We recommend the use of Quick Align Hinge Shims to align the door in the jamb and possibly avoid refinishing the door.

 First, examine the door’s uneven gap.
 It is usually tight, or rubbing at the top and has a wider gap at the bottom.
 Often, this is due to the door hinge screws only penetrating or anchoring in the thin millwork of the jamb, rather than the more substantial 2×4 stud in the wall.

 Take a look at the step-by-step instructions on how to correct the hinge alignment using our Quick Align Hinge Shims below.

 Over time, the millwork (jamb) bends, due to the door’s weight and the door becomes out of alignment with the jamb.
 To correct this misalignment, you will need to shim the hinge opposite the wide gap.